INL/BlackLab/doc/technical/index-formats/integrated.md

 This file will have an extension of `.blri.relations`.

-### attrsets - Information per unique attribute value.
+### attrsets - Information per unique set of attributes.

 - For each unique attribute set:
   * number of attributes in set (int)